February 16, 2019

 Houston, TX 77035

-The Boy Scout Merit Badge Fair is an opportunity for Boy Scouts, Venturers, and Sea Scouts of any rank, to work towards one or two merit badges.
+The Merit Badge Fair is an opportunity for Scouts in troops, crews or ships to work towards one or two merit badges.
 These are not give-away merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by reading the merit badge book ahead of time, attending classes and doing prerequisites.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Adult participation is required to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.